oasisprotocol/docs/docs/general/manage-tokens/how-to-transfer-eth-erc20-to-emerald-paratime.md

 :::info

-Make sure that your MetaMask is connected to the Emerald Mainnet network.
-You can find network parameters [here](/dapp/emerald#web3-gateway).
+Make sure that your MetaMask is connected to the Emerald Mainnet chain.
+You can find the network parameters [here](../../dapp/emerald/README.mdx#web3-gateway).

 :::